InfinityRaider/SettlerCraft/buildings/Instructions.md

 ## Modded blocks
 Modded blocks are supported, however SettlerCraft has to know the mod ids of all blocks used in a building style.
 If one of the required mods is not loaded, the SettlerCraft code will not load that building style and the style will not be available ingame.
 When creating the pull request, also submit a list of all used mods, their mod id and download link.
-Do note that a building stye with an excessive amount of required mods or very exotic mods will only be merged when the builds are of extroardinary quality.
+I do not mind two or three mod depencencies, but do note that a building stye with an excessive amount of required mods or very exotic mods will only be merged when the builds are of extroardinary quality.